syncfusion-content/flutter-docs/Flutter/chart/overview.md

 ## Key Features

-* Chart support more than 10 different series types such as line, column, area, bar, bubble, fast line, scatter, spline, stepline, pie, doughnut, and radial bar series.
-Each type of chart represents a unique style of representing data that is more user friendly and has greater UI visualization.
+* Supports more than 10 different series types such as line, column, area, bar, bubble, fast line, scatter, spline, stepline, pie, doughnut, and radial bar series.
+Each type represents data in a unique style.
+It is more user friendly and has greater UI visualization.
-* Data can be plotted against multiple scales that helps to visualize the mixed types of data in a single chart.
+* Plots data against multiple scales that help to visualize the mixed types of data in a single chart.
-* Chart provides support to render multiple series at the same time, with options to compare and visualize two different chart series, simultaneously.
+* Supports to render multiple series at the same time with options to compare and visualize two different chart series simultaneously.
-* [`Flutter Chart`](https://github.com/syncfusion/flutter-examples) provides various options for you to customize chart features, axis, labels, legends, series, etc., and visualize them accordingly.
+* Provides various options to customize the chart features, axis, labels, legends, series, etc. and visualize them accordingly.

+You can get the sample in the following link: [`Flutter Charts`](https://github.com/syncfusion/flutter-examples).